 Food Allergy Action Plan, click here

-Reminder all medication must be picked up by a parent or guardian by June 22, 2017.
-All medication not picked up by last day of school will be disposed of.
+Reminder all medication must be picked up by a parent or guardian by the last day of school.
+All medication not picked up by the last day of school will be disposed of.

 Please feel free to call your School Nurse with any questions or concerns.

 Click here for the School Nurse Staff Directory.

 Alert the health office during the school year to discuss these medical issues with the school nurse:

 - Your child has or has recently recovered from a serious illness

 - Your child has sustained an injury requiring medical treatment

 Documentation from your health care provider will be needed to return to school with or without restrictions.